micmejia/bible-dump/NKJV/Exodus/Exod 5.md

 Then, as they came out from Pharaoh, they met Moses and Aaron who stood there to meet them.

 ###### 21
-And they said to them, "Let the Lord look on you and judge, because you have made [^b]us abhorrent in the sight of Pharaoh and in the sight of his servants, to put a sword in their hand to kill us." ## Israel's Deliverance Assured
+And they said to them, "Let the Lord look on you and judge, because you have made us abhorrent in the sight of Pharaoh and in the sight of his servants, to put a sword in their hand to kill us." ## Israel's Deliverance Assured

 ###### 22
 So Moses returned to the Lord and said, "Lord, why have You brought trouble on this people?
 Why _is_ it You have sent me?